 Linux has several options for dealing with such difficulties.
 The obvious solution is to log out and log in as the desired user.
 But you have a couple of different options available through which you can switch users without logging out of the current user.

-In this article, you will learn about all the different ways to switch between users in the Linux system.
+In this article, you will learn about all the different ways to switch between users in a Linux system like Ubuntu, Debian, or Rocky linux.

 You will need terminal access and an account with sudo privileges on the Linux-based system.